Protect & Commercialize an Invention

 To push the boundaries of new scientific and industrial possibilities, Johns Hopkins Technology Ventures (JHTV) supports researchers, faculty and staff creating novel scientific and industrial technologies.

-Within JHTV, our Technology Transfer group manages Hopkins-created technologies and evaluates their intellectual property and commercial potential along with colleagues in the FastForward and Business Development groups.
+Within JHTV, our Technology Transfer group manages Hopkins-created technologies and evaluates their intellectual property and commercial potential along with colleagues in our FastForward and Corporate Partnerships groups.

-Below, we provide an overview of the process from disclosure to potential licensing.
+Below, we provide an overview of the process from report of invention to potential licensing.
 If you have questions, please contact Steven Kousouris (email@example.com).

-- Submit an invention disclosure to JHTV: https://jhu.inteum.com/jhu/InventorPortal
+- Submit a report of invention to JHTV: https://jhu.inteum.com/jhu/InventorPortal

 - The JHTV team will meet and discuss your technology to evaluate the intellectual property and commercialization opportunity.

-- Within two months of your disclosure, the JHTV team will follow up from the initial meeting to outline a decision on how the office will proceed with intellectual property protection and commercialization strategy.
+- Within two months of your report of invention, the JHTV team will follow up from the initial meeting to outline a decision on how the office will proceed with intellectual property protection and commercialization strategy.

 - If the outcome necessitates filing a patent application or if the technology is protected in other forms of intellectual property (copyright, trademark, know-how), you have the opportunity to work with an IP attorney to draft the patent application or other relevant application.